dkartaschew/halimede/releng/net.sourceforge.dkartaschew.halimede.site/src/site/markdown/documentation.md

 	or exporting CRLs).
 	7. The Passphrase (entered twice).
     <img src="images/doc_new_ca_dialog.png" alt="New CA Dialog" width="100%" class="center w3-card-4" />
-3. Click OK to create the Certificate Authority instance.
+3. Click Create to create the Certificate Authority instance.
 This may take some time depending on the keying material type choosen.

 On completion the Certificate Authority will be listed in the left pane of the